noveroa/aileens_musing/aws_notes/ecr.md

 1. Make sure there are no images in the repository, or delete the images using `docker rmi` locally.
 2. Go to the AWS Management Console, navigate to the Amazon ECR service, and select your repository.
 3. Click on "Delete" and confirm the action.

+Retrieve an authentication token and authenticate your Docker client to your registry.
+Use the AWS CLI: aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 343437023978.dkr.ecr.us-east-1.amazonaws.com
+Note: If you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.
+Build your Docker image using the following command.
+For information on building a Docker file from scratch see the instructions here .
+You can skip this step if your image is already built: docker build -t aileen_musings/ecr_demo .
+After the build completes, tag your image so you can push the image to this repository: docker tag aileen_musings/ecr_demo:latest 343437023978.dkr.ecr.us-east-1.amazonaws.com/aileen_musings/ecr_demo:latest Run the following command to push this image to your newly created AWS repository: